 After sticking to this schedule for a month or two, you’ll begin to find that you feel motivated to do more.
 You may start setting your alarm earlier so you can both walk and read every day.
 Eventually, you may start adding in some strength-training activities, like push-ups.

-The most important part of any plan is just getting started.
+The most important part of any plan, including weight loss while working full time is just getting started.
 What will you prioritize this week on your journey toward a healthier you?